[Solved] Seagate Hard Drive Beeping and Not Recognized

 If your hear beeping sound from your seagate hard drive, don’t worry.
 You can fix the problem by following the instructions here.

-If you hear beeping sound from your external seagate hard drive, don’t worry.
+If you hear a beeping sound from your external Seagate hard drive, don’t worry.
 You can troubleshoot the issue by following the clear instructions below.
 We’ve put together four steps below.
-You may not have to try them all; just go through the steps until your seagate hard drive noise issue is resolved.
+You may not have to try them all; just go through the steps until your Seagate hard drive noise issue is resolved.